 Riding Bikes and Taking Public Transportation

-As the push for green travel takes place in many cities around the world, biking and public transportation continue to be a great option for people who want to save costs on transportation.
-I take the bus to work every day, and pay $50 a month for the bus pass.
+As the push for green travel takes place in many cities around the world, biking and public transportation continue to be a great option for people who want to reduce transportation expenses.
+I take the bus to work every day and pay $50 a month for the bus pass.

 Instead, I’ll pay my $50 and get a little bit of reading done on the bus!

-Other people bike every day to work, get their exercise, and save the $50 I’ve been spending monthly to further reduce their transportation costs!
+Other people bike every day to work, get their exercise, and save the $50 I’ve been spending monthly to further save money on transportation costs!
 I applaud the people in Minnesota who bike to work in the freezing temperature.
 It’s bad enough standing at the bus stop in 0 degree weather!

-By driving something a little more affordable, using public transportation or riding your bike, you can reduce your transportation expense.
+By driving something a little more affordable, using public transportation or riding your bike, you can reduce your transportation expense, which can be another way to increase your savings fast!

 How to Reduce Food Costs

-Reducing food costs is as simple as eating out less.
-When you go out to eat, there are a lot of added costs: the service, the overhead of the restaurant, the tip and any additional tax.
+Reducing food costs can be as simple as eating out less.
+When you go out to eat, there are a lot of added costs hidden within the price you end up paying: the service, the overhead of the restaurant, the tip and any additional tax.
 I know this, and we all know this: eating out consistently is expensive.

 I eat out for lunch at work.
-I will typically go for a fast food type place (think Chipotle or something similar) and look to keep my daily lunch expense under $9.
+Typically, I go for a fast food type place (think Chipotle or something similar) and look to keep my daily lunch expense under $9.

 This quickly adds up over the month (20 working days times $9 each lunch is $180).
 Throw in any snacks I have at work, and during a working day I will spend $10 or more.